terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 ## Ode to Debugging TLS

 At this point, I expected to be done.
-Unfortunately, while OpenSSL and tools such as [sslyze](https://github.com/iSECPartners/sslyze) would connect fine, my copies of Chrome, Firefox, and curl refused to connect with cryptic SSL errors such as `ERR_SSL_CLIENT_AUTH_SIGNATURE_FAILED` and `sec_error_invalid_key`.
-The net-internals of Chrome, provided no additional information.
+Unfortunately, while OpenSSL and TLS scanning tools such as [sslyze](https://github.com/iSECPartners/sslyze) would connect fine, my copies of Chrome, Firefox, and curl refused to connect with cryptic SSL errors such as `ERR_SSL_CLIENT_AUTH_SIGNATURE_FAILED` and `sec_error_invalid_key`.
+Chrome's debugging logs provided no additional information.

 ### TLS Handshakes: A Primer